Visorask/sarotate/README.md

 "I am not a coder.
 I have no idea what I am doing.
 Use at your own risk!"

+## Changelog v2.1
+   - [Added] A bash library of functions.
+   - [Added] Script now checks to see if dependencies are installed and if not, installs/updates them as needed.
+   - [Changed] Moved location of static variables into bash library.

+---

 ## Changelog v2.0
    - [Added] Script now uses a .yml config file.
    - [Added] The config file is passed through the CLI with the script by `-c`.